 A Career in Substance Abuse Counseling

-While a substance abuse counselor can provide many of the same services to clients that a social worker would, much of their work focuses on individual growth, both mentally and emotionally, through individual therapeutic sessions.
+While a substance abuse counselor career consists of providing many of the same services to clients as social work, much of the work focuses on individual growth, both mentally and emotionally, through individual therapeutic sessions.
 Substance abuse counselors help clients work through difficult emotional hurdles and other life experiences that may threaten their sobriety.
 Through regularly evolving sessions, clients learn how to develop healthy coping mechanisms and are better able to adapt to different situations.

 Generally, a substance abuse counselor has obtained a counseling degree and has chosen to specialize in addiction counseling.
 The legal requirements to practice as a counselor vary from state-to-state so it is important to explore the specific requirements for a counseling degree by region.